nagarajusfcrm2019/LWCAssignment/README.md

 5. To clear the displayed status and refresh, click the "REFRESH" button.

-   We can implement this in 2 approaches:
-    1st Approach: APEX REST Service where exposing Apex as standard webservice with a specific URL endpoint and interacting it using standard HTTP methods like Get.
-                 @RestResource with urlMapping allows defining a custom, predictable URL for the service(/service/apexrest/mockShipmentStatus), mimicking how external systems might interact with salesforce
-    2nd Approach: standard @AuraEnabled apex method.
-In this we are accessing URL with in the salesforce. so instead of APEX REST service still be a valid, i used standard Apex and LWC communication
+1st Approach: Apex REST Service
+This method involves exposing Apex as a standard web service through a custom URL endpoint.
+By using the @RestResource annotation with urlMapping, we define a predictable, RESTful URL path—such as /services/apexrest/mockShipmentStatus.
+The service is designed to respond to standard HTTP methods like GET, making it ideal for external system integration where Salesforce behaves like a traditional API server.

+2nd Approach: Standard Apex Method with @AuraEnabled In this approach, we stay entirely within the Salesforce platform.
+Instead of using a RESTful service, we rely on the built-in communication between Apex and Lightning Web Components (LWC) using @AuraEnabled methods.
+This is suitable when there’s no need to expose the functionality externally, and everything is executed within the trusted Salesforce environment.